Skip to content

 – Former VP, Warner Bros.
 Discovery Inc. | Expert Transcript

-Overall, the streaming industry is fast evolving, and there is tremendous potential for improvement.
+There is also still tremendous room for improvement in the streaming industry.
 For example, as one expert suggests, integrating social media and user-generated content into streaming platforms remains an area of opportunity that no one is taking advantage of.
 Adding even more personalized features and creating more differentiation between unique customers’ viewing experiences is something social media platforms have mastered, but streaming platforms could stand to improve on.

 Stay on Top of the Streaming Platform Landscape with AlphaSense